brockers/sd1430/_posts/2015-06-17-notes-from-day-one.md

 ---
 layout: post
-title: "Notes from day one"
+title: "Notes from Day One"
 date: 2015-06-17 16:10:00
 categories: unit01
 ---